-If you could time travel to the past, how many years ago would give you the closest distance from New York to Africa?
-And how many seconds should you set your stopwatch for?
+If you could time travel to the past, how many years in the past would get you the closest distance from New York to Africa?

-Because, if you’re going to deliver a parcel with a time-travelling watch, you want the time when these two continents are closest.
+Because, if you’re going to deliver a parcel with a time travel machine, you want the year when these two continents were closest.

 We’ll get back to our delivery in just a second.
 But first, let’s talk about continental drift.

 Continental drift is the idea that continents passively move due to the movement of plate tectonics.
-Like a conveyor belt, the whole lithosphere rides on a plasticky layer known as the asthenosphere.
+Like a conveyor belt, continents ride on a plasticky layer known as the asthenosphere.

 We know continents move because we use GPS sensors to track their movements.
 We’ve calculated that continents move about 5-10 cm per year on average.
 So this is about the same length your fingernails grow every year.